Gnucash/gnucash/cmake/README_CMAKE.txt

   * Not all options available in `./configure` have been ported to this CMake system.

-  * Password management is included for OS X, but not tested.
-Gnome-keyring and libsecret support has not been ported over.
+  * Password management is included for OS X and libsecret, but not tested.
+Gnome-keyring support has not been ported over.

   * The Xcode build only supports the Debug configuration.
 Others such as Release are not supported yet.